segonzalezz/Contacts-Diary/README.md

 - Package Controller
 - Package Py.Connection

-The Py.Connection has the connectio to db, to this project we are gonna use pymongo
+The Py.Connection has the connection to db, to this project we are gonna use pymongo
 ```java